Gary Sheehan (police officer): Derrada shooting

-Burial
+Memorial

-The body of Recruit Garda Sheehan was buried at Carrickmacross cemetery.
-He was 23 years of age.
+Sheehan was buried at Carrickmacross cemetery.
+In 2021 he was posthumously awarded the highest, gold, version of the Scott Medal, the Garda bravery award.

 Suspects and subsequent related prosecutions

 Though the IRA paramilitary Brendan McFarlane is believed by Garda sources to have led the kidnap gang, no one has been charged with the murders.
 McFarlane was prosecuted for the kidnapping at Dublin's Special Criminal Court in 2008, but the case collapsed and McFarlane was awarded legal costs and damages.